MVX-TKYC/.github/profile/README.md

 ### Live website
 Check our [live website](https://tkyc-frontend.onrender.com/).
 Due to the short duration of the hackathon, the live version is not using our AI model.

-You can start by checking the [repo of the live website](https://github.com/MVX-TKYC/app).
+Here's the [repo of the live website](https://github.com/MVX-TKYC/app).
 It contains the [frontend](https://github.com/MVX-TKYC/app/tree/main/client) and the [backend](https://github.com/MVX-TKYC/app/tree/main/server).

 ### Getting data to train the IA
 To train our AI, we used data from all wallets on the MultiversX blockchain with more than 50 transactions.